maboyu0424/Casestudy/README.md

 And maboyu know that, and can to do the last part :caculate that the number of time plus the number of room plus the number of date,and display the booking date.

-But the Core algorithm part(can we say that??) is the product of our discussion.
+The Core algorithm part(can we say that??) is the product of our discussion.

 in short(Core algorithm):we code everything into a number, room is a number,hour and minute is a number.

 Then add them all into a List<int?> and display them 1 by 1.

 In HTML, the user can select the room,the starting time of using and the ending time of using,then submit it.

-In dart, once the user press the submit button, then it will get all the data,for example:room number,date of year,month,day.date of hour,minute.
+In dart, once the user press the submit button, then it will get all the data; For example:room number,date of year,month,day.date of hour,minute.

-The core algorithm is to code everthing into a number,for example:I choose room 1 at 2022/12/05 from 8:00 to 10:00,then it will be recorded at List as '10800105'.
+The core algorithm is to code everthing into a number,for example:I choose room 1 at 2022/12/05 from 8:00 to 10:00,then it will be recorded at List as '10f801005'.

-If you want to add it into the list again ,and the code responsible for the detection will display an error and prevent the same number from being added.
+If you want to add it into the list again ,and the code that is responsible for detecting will display an error and prevent the same number from being added.

 Then we got it.

 It's our project.